Bimblis/Bimblis/README.md

 end
 ```

 This way you have the best of both worlds.
-You dont write code, and still have 'standard' step definitions.
+You don’t write code, and still have 'standard' step definitions.

 ##Contributors